Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind

 where $B_0=-3~G\cdot R^{3}_{\odot}$.
 The additional magnetic field is defined in terms of the vector potential ($\mathbf{A_{\rm add}}$)~\citep{talpeanu2022}, via

-where $A_{0}=2.60~G\cdot R^{5}_{\odot}$, $\theta_{0}=11.45^{\circ}$ and $\delta a=42.97^{\circ}$.
-At the lower radial boundary, the density and temperature are fixed to their initial values.
+where $A_{0}=2.60~G\cdot R^{5}_{\odot}$, $\theta_{0}=0.2~(11.45^{\circ})$ and \\ $\delta a= 0.75~(42.97^{\circ})$.
+At the lower radial boundary, the density and temperature are fixed to their initial values for the duration of the simulation.
 The bottom boundary is closed for any flows.
-Both the mass density and radial momentum density are proportional to $r^{-2}$ at the outer radial boundary, where the temperature follows $1/r$ profile.
+Both the mass density and radial momentum density are proportional to $1/r^2$ at the outer radial boundary, where the temperature follows a $1/r$ profile.
 The magnetic field is set as line-tied at the lower radial boundary. {At the top boundary, radial, poloidal and azimuthal components of the total magnetic field follow $1/r^{2}$, constant and $1/r$ profiles, respectively.}